Testing-Environment/esploro-csv-researcher-loader/explaination.md

    - Sequential CSV processing with a small delay; could be extended with concurrency + exponential backoff where safe, but beware of tenant rate limits.

 6) Config API variability
-   - Code handles multiple shapes of code-table and mapping-table responses.
+  - Code handles multiple shapes of mapping-table responses.
 This resilience is critical for compatibility across deployments.

 ---